 7. Obtain business permits, tax IDs, etc.

-The steps above will form your LLC – but you’ll also need additional permits, licenses, etc. The Small Business Association has a good guide to help with this process.
-Alternatively, services like ZenBusiness can help with obtaining certain permits and licenses.
+The steps above will form your LLC – but you’ll also need additional permits, licenses, etc. Alternatively, services like ZenBusiness can help with obtaining certain permits and licenses.

 For instance, Hawaii businesses are required to obtain a General Excise Tax number.
 You will also likely need to obtain local permits or licenses for your city or county.
 Contact your local government to learn about details.

 That’s all you need to know about starting a limited liability company in Hawaii!
 The HI government does make things relatively straightforward, but with a guide like this, it’s even easier.

 Steps to take once your LLC is formed